nats-io/prometheus-nats-exporter/README.md

     	Prometheus port to listen on. (default 7777) -port int
-    	Prometheus port to listen on. (default 7777)
+    	Prometheus port to listen on. (default 7777) -prefix
+    	Set the prefix for all the metrics.
   -r string
     	Remote syslog address to write log statements.
   -remote_syslog string